xmile1/repaymentPlan/README.md

     - the formula
     -  the exception in annuity
     - correctness of cals

-    I am concerned about
+    I am mostly concerned about
     - the structure of output
     - which calculation step should come before this other
-    - writing small units for each fxnality
+    - writing small units for each functionality
+    - directly copying the formula in "Calculation Basics" into my code

     Running the program gives me
     - NaN for all expected results.